fastdaima/gpu_tpu_lab_server/README.md

 # gpu_tpu_lab_server
 > Running a jupyter lab or vs code server environment from colab with google drive support.<br><br>

+## references:
+> [fns.colab](https://github.com/amitness/fns/blob/master/fns/colab.py).
+Most of the localtunnel colab code is taken from this repo.

 ## Motivation for creating this package
-1. For some reason in [fns](https://github.com/amitness/fns/) python package version >=0.5, fns.colab supports only normal jupyter notebook with drive support, so here I have used the previous version of that fns.colab code to support jupyter lab environment.
+> 1. For some reason in [fns.colab](https://github.com/amitness/fns/blob/master/fns/colab.py) python package version >=0.5, fns.colab supports jupyter notebook not jupyter lab, so here I am trying to use the previous version of that fns.colab code to support jupyter lab environment and to fix frequent time out and connection issues.
-1. It was boring to copy paste the whole code everytime to start the jupyter lab environment in colab, so I created a package of it.
+> 1. It was boring to copy paste the whole code everytime to start the jupyter lab environment in colab, so I created a package of it.
-1. Also, I wanted to try how to create python package using nbdev, this sounded like a good excuse.
+> 1. Also, I wanted to try how to create python package using nbdev, this sounded like a good excuse.

 ## Install